Exercises to build stronger biceps, triceps and forearms

 Integrate arm exercises into your routine

-Arm exercises can be added to upper-body sessions, push/pull splits, or trained directly on dedicated arm days.
+Arm exercises can be added to upper-body sessions, push or pull splits, or trained directly on dedicated arm days.
 Most lifters benefit from targeting arms 1–2 times per week.
 Alternate between compound lifts and isolation exercises to hit both large and small arm muscles.
 For balanced results, match your arm volume to your total upper-body workload.
 Prioritize form, tempo, and contraction over load to avoid momentum and maximize growth.
 Create your personal training program in the app tailored to your goals, fitness level, and schedule.
 Your plan will include the most effective arm exercises and show you exactly how to integrate them into your weekly training split.

 Frequently asked questions about arm exercises